mulderp/gnucap_book/circuit-basics.md

 ```
 Note that a there's a end command.
 It simple tells the program that it have done his job.

+## Simulate a diode

+to be discussed

 ## Simulate transistor

+work in progress

 ### Igs